facebook/react-native-website/docs/_integration-with-existing-apps-kotlin.md

 ##### 3. Configure permissions for development error overlay

 If your app is targeting the Android `API level 23` or greater, make sure you have the permission `android.permission.SYSTEM_ALERT_WINDOW` enabled for the development build.
-You can check this with `Settings.canDrawOverlays(this);`.
+You can check this with `Settings.canDrawOverlays(this)`.
 This is required in dev builds because React Native development errors must be displayed above all the other windows.
 Due to the new permissions system introduced in the API level 23 (Android M), the user needs to approve it.
 This can be achieved by adding the following code to your Activity's in `onCreate()` method.

 ```kotlin
 companion object {